akash-nagar95/LMs/README.md

 4. Open the browser and navigate to `http://localhost:3000/` to view the client

 # Note:
- - Test(useless).js is just a checking file to see if the server is running or not.
-It is not a part of the project
  - Run the server before running the client(else the client will not fetch data until the server is running)
  - The project is still under development and some features may not work as expecte
  - the `npm start` command will start the server using nodemon.
 To change the behaviour, change the `start` script in `package.json` file in the `backend` directory
- - The project is still under development and hence the Demo UI or the video may not be exact same as the current UI